 Lily had her hooves cleaned and her saddle put on, and then Little T helped the trainer walk Lily towards the trail, first stopping by a bucket for Lily to have a drink.

 After Lily’s thirst was quenched, it was time to get Little T ready for his ride.
 He first flat out refused to wear the helmet and didn’t want to stay seated on the saddle.
 It really looked like it wouldn’t be happening, but when we asked if he wanted Papa (Mr G) to hold him during the ride, Little T calmed right down and nodded.
 We agreed to go very slowly with Mr G walking alongside, holding onto him, and Little T was soon grinning from ear to ear.
-I’m glad we could find a compromise so he could enjoy his first pony ride!

 This is the beautiful view we had as we walked along the trail.